taraw28/ling567-22wi-bcj/README.md

     5. verb -laba- marks possession
 - possessive pronouns are marked for the number and person of both the possessor and the possessum
   - possessive pronoun can lose aug marking if possessum is non-individuated

+### Initial Changes to Choices File
+- made case position class obligatory
+- removed ins case (removed from case pc as well)
+- removed loc-all pc
+- updated lexicon
+- removed many verb pc classes
+  - will list them but will use github to track
+- removed some noun pc classes
+  - will list them but will use github to track
+- added min and aug number
+- added separate word possessor pronouns
+- added nganyji as a yes/no question word